-Today, life at The United Methodist Village provides a complete range of living opportunities and services while maintaining the vision Mr. Smith had over 100 years ago when he opened the doors to his home….Caring for Seniors with a Christian Touch!
+Today, life at The United Methodist Village provides a complete range of living opportunities and services while maintaining the vision Mr. Smith had 110 years ago when he opened the doors to his home….Ministering to Seniors!

-Out of the ashes came greater inspiration and greater determination.
-Even after such a tragedy, they prayed that God would show them a way to continue this ministry.
-God answered their prayers.
-In 1918, a lovely home in St. Francisville, Illinois was donated to the conference to be used for this purpose.
+The ministry continued to grow.
+In 1918, a lovely home in St. Francisville, Illinois was donated to the conference to be used for the ministry.
 In 1925, the Lawrenceville Chamber of Commerce bought and donated a 5 acre tract of land at the present Cedar Street location.
 In 1926, the Conference erected the three story main section that is now known as Holden Center.
-Because of the need for more space, new wings were built on each end of Holden Center in 1953.
-These additions provided space for 120 more residents.
+God continued to bless UMV's ministry.
+As a result, new wings were built on each end of Holden Center in 1953.
+These additions provided space for 120 additional older adults.

-The need for nursing care continued to grow.
-In order to accommodate this need, Wesley Center was built in 1967, and Dycus Center in 1974.
-The United Methodist Village identified the need for Alzheimer’s care in 1990.
+Our ministry continued to grow.
+In 1967, Wesley Center was established and Dycus Center in 1974.
+The United Methodist Village identified the need for Memory Care in 1990.
 As a result, Auten Center was opened.